arangodb/docs/3.11/programs-arangod-env-vars.md

    Note that setting this environment variable mainly affects the default values of startup options that have to do with memory usage.
-   If the values of these startup options are explicitly set anyway, then setting the environment variable will not have effect.
+   If the values of these startup options are explicitly set anyway, then setting the environment variable has no effect.

-   For example, the default value for the RocksDB block cache size (option `--rocksdb.block-cache-size`) depends on the amount of available memory.
-   When setting `ARANGODB_OVERRIDE_DETECTED_TOTAL_MEMORY=32GB`, the default value for the block cache size will be `(32GB - 2GB) * 0.3 = 9GB`.
+   For example, the default value for the RocksDB block cache size (`--rocksdb.block-cache-size` startup option) depends on the amount of available memory.
+If you set `ARANGODB_OVERRIDE_DETECTED_TOTAL_MEMORY=32GB`, the default value for the block cache size is `(32GB - 2GB) * 0.3 = 9GB`.
-   However, when setting the startup option `--rocksdb.block-cache-size` explicitly via a configuration file or via the command line, then the latter value will be used, but not the option's default value based on `ARANGODB_OVERRIDE_DETECTED_TOTAL_MEMORY`.
+   However, if you set the `--rocksdb.block-cache-size` startup option explicitly via a configuration file or via the command-line, then the latter value is used, and not the option's default value based on the `ARANGODB_OVERRIDE_DETECTED_TOTAL_MEMORY` environment variable.

  - `ARANGODB_OVERRIDE_DETECTED_NUMBER_OF_CORES` _(introduced in v3.7.1)_

    This variable can be used to override the automatic detection of the